Overview

 Director of UX, reporting to the VP of Engineering and CTO.

-Built the company’s first UX performance framework and research ops infrastructure.
+Directed a cross-functional team spanning design, research, and content.
+Built the company’s first UX performance framework and DesignOps infrastructure.